varun7860/Artificial-Intelligence/Image Processing/Baggage AI/README.md

 ## Sample Threat Image

+Given below is an example of threat image.
+4 of these kinds of threat images are provided to you in threat images folder.These images or such similar images can be used for this task.

 <img align = "center" width = "231"  height = "272" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Baggage%20AI/Assets/threat.jpg">

 ## Sample baggage Image

+Given below is an example of Baggage image.
+4 of these kinds of bag images are provided to you in background images folder.These images or such similar images can be used for this task.

 <img align = "center" width = "231"  height = "300" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Baggage%20AI/Assets/Bag.jpg">

 ## Sample Output Image

+Given below is an example of how your output image should look like.
+4 of such images are provided to you in sample output images
+Folder.
+You can refer these images to know whether your output is correct or not.

 <img align = "center" width = "231"  height = "300" src = "https://github.com/varun7860/Artificial-Intelligence/blob/main/Image%20Processing/Baggage%20AI/Assets/Output%20Image.png">

 ## Applications